endroad/darklit-doc/docs/nsref/nsref.future.md

     a * b // Multiplication
     a / b // Division
     a % b // Modulo

-    // Unary
-    a++   // Postfix increment
-    ++a   // Prefix increment
-    a--   // Postfix decrement
-    --a   // Prefix decrement

     // Assignment
     a += b